containerbuildsystem/osbs-docs/docs/multiarch.rst

   [default]
   openshift_url = https://orchestrator.example.com:8443/
-  build_imagestream = buildroot:blue
+  build_image = example.registry.com/buildroot:blue

-  # This node selector will be applied to the orchestrator build:
+  # This node selector will be applied to triggered rebuilds:
   low_priority_node_selector = lowpriority=true

   distribution_scope = public

+  can_orchestrate = true  # allow orchestrator builds

   # This secret contains configuration relating to which worker
   # clusters to use and what their capacities are: